frialey63/camillaeq/README.md

 # camillaeq
 A graphic equaliser for CamillaDSP based on Weq8

+When accessed on the Tomcat port (default 8080) this app provides a UI for a graphic equaliser (based on Weq8) which can be used to set biquad filters on the Camilla DSP across 8 frequency bands.

+As changes are input on the equaliser, these are read and a new configuration is built and passed to the Camilla DSP via its web socket interface.
+This configuration is automatically made active.
+The configuration preserves the user specified "devices" section, the "filters" section is replaced by a set of filters representing the biquad settings and the "pipeline" section is edited to replace user specified filters.

+Probably this UI would fit more naturally within the CamillaGUI but this author does not have the necessary Javascript knowledge.
+Until then this project is hopefully of interest and/or use for other Camilla DSP users.

 _This is work in progress but the core functionality is working_

 ### Release Build